iomesh/docs/docs/deploy/prerequisites.md

 ## Installation Requirements

-- A Kubernetes 1.17+ cluster with at least 3 worker nodes
+- A Kubernetes (from v1.17 to v1.21) cluster with at least 3 worker nodes
 - Each worker node needs
   - At least one free SSD for IOMesh journal and cache
   - At least one free HDD for IOMesh datastore